-The glaciers at the high-altitude areas create innumerable glacier lakes in Himachal Pradesh, and these water bodies form to be the source of many rivers in this Himalayan region.
+The glaciers at the high-altitude areas create innumerable glacier lakes in Himachal Pradesh, Chandratal Lake and Suraj Tal Lake are most beautiful among them all and these water bodies form to be the source of many rivers in this Himalayan region.

 Himachal Pradesh, a mountainous state in the western Himalayas, is known for its beautiful landscape and is spread across 55673 sq. kilometre.
 It shares borders with the states of Haryana, Punjab, Uttarakhand, the Union Territories of Ladakh and Jammu & Kashmir, and the Tibet Autonomous Region.

 The state has 12 districts and is drained by many rivers such as the Sutlej, Beas, Ravi, Chandrabhaga or Chenab, and the Yamuna.
 The north and eastern parts of the state show alpine climate that harbor many glaciers and beautiful high-altitude lakes.